 Cash equivalents comprise guaranteed investment certificates with an original maturity of three months or less, and which are readily convertible into a known amount of cash.
 Sintana does not invest in any asset-backed deposits/investments.
-As at December 31, 2021, the Company did not have any cash equivalents.

 (g) Functional and presentation currency